astoeckel/libfoxenflac/README.md

 **Q: What's with the name?**

-**A:** [*Foxen*](http://kingkiller.wikia.com/wiki/Foxen) is a mysterious glowing object used by Auri to guide her through the catacumbal “Underthing”.
-These software libraries are similar.
-Mysterious and catacumbal.
+**A:** [*Foxen*](http://kingkiller.wikia.com/wiki/Foxen) is a mysterious glowing object guiding Auri through the catacumbal “Underthing”.
+The *Foxen* software libraries are similar in key aspects: mysterious and catacumbal.
 Probably less useful than an eternal sympathy lamp though.

 **Q: What is the purpose and goal of these libraries?**

-**A:** The *Foxen* series of libraries is comprised of a set of extremely small C libraries that rely on the [Meson](https://mesonbuild.com/) build system for dependency management.
-The libraries share are an API that does not use heap memory allocations.
+**A:** The *Foxen* libraries are extremely small C libraries that rely on the [Meson](https://mesonbuild.com/) build system for dependency management.
+One common element is that the libraries do not use [heap memory allocations](https://github.com/astoeckel/libfoxenmem).
 They can thus be easily compiled to tiny, standalone [WASM](https://webassembly.org/) code.

 **Q: Why?**